 While he operated the pill mill, Bynes falsely claimed to work for the DOJ and would use a fake police badge to intimidate patients into cooperating, the agency said.
 He would also use his authority to prescribe medications to coerce female patients into sexual activity, DOJ said.

-Many of the dispensed prescriptions were of the “holy trinity” drug cocktail that includes opioids, alprazolam and Soma, and these drugs were dispensed to patients that Bynes knew were addicted, DOJ officials said.
+Many of the dispensed prescriptions were of the “holy trinity” drug cocktail that comprises opioids, alprazolam and Soma, and these drugs were dispensed to patients that Bynes knew were addicted, DOJ officials said.

 According to evidence presented at his trial, Bynes also knew multiple patients overdosed due to his prescriptions but he continued to write the scripts anyway.
 He also prescribed the trio of drugs to Medicare patients at a higher rate than any other doctor in the country, DOJ said.